17+ Most Epic Super Bowl QR Code Ads and More

 Your clothes can be dirtier than they look.
 Jason Alexander’s hilarious facial expressions throughout the commercial could attest to that.

-Comedian and actor Will Ferrell wage war against Norway to contest the country’s title as the world’s top-selling electric vehicle (EV) market per capita.
-Well, that’s how the commercial story goes.
+Comedian and actor Will Ferrell waged war against Norway to contest the country’s title as the world’s top-selling electric vehicle (EV) market per capita.
+Well, at least that’s how the commercial’s story goes.

-General Motors’ extensively budgeted 1-minute ad called “No way, Norway” took Ferrell and his friends Kenan Thompson and Awkwafina on a journey to Norway to check if it’s actually true.
+General Motors’ extensively budgeted one-minute ad, “No way, Norway,” sent Ferrell and his friends, Kenan Thompson and Awkwafina, on a journey to Norway to find out if it was actually true.

 Despite the misadventure — Ferrell ending up in Sweden and Thompson and Awkwafina in Finland — GM definitely spread awareness about EVs with this campaign.

-In an interview with CNBC news, GM’s Chief Marketing Officer Deborah Wahl explained that the commercial was meant to encourage the use of electric vehicles primarily in the US.
+In an interview with CNBC, GM’s Chief Marketing Officer Deborah Wahl explained that the commercial was meant to encourage the use of electric vehicles, primarily in the US.

 Chris Evans, John Krasinski, and Rachel Dratch got together in Hyundai’s 2020 Super Bowl ad featuring the car’s latest feature — Smaht Pahk (Smart Park in Boston accent).

-The star-studded commercial shows the terrifying parking problems in Massachusetts and gives a solution to this pain point outright.
+The star-studded commercial highlighted the terrifying parking problems in Massachusetts and offered a solution to this pain point.

-Through Hyundai Sonata’s remote-powered parking system, John Krasinski boasted how he’s able to park and unpark his car even at the smallest spot he could find.
+Through the Hyundai Sonata’s remote-powered parking system, John Krasinski boasted how he could park and unpark his car even in the smallest spot he could find.

 And the best part is that CBS ranked this ad as the top commercial of the night.

-Rapper Lil Nas X and actor Sam Elliot went to the Super Bowl LIV games, not as football players but as rivals for a bag of Doritos’ newest ranch flavor.
+Rapper Lil Nas X and actor Sam Elliot went to Super Bowl LIV, not as football players but as rivals for a bag of Doritos’ newest ranch-flavored chips.

-The two icons of their time did a dance face-off to the rapper’s debut single “Old Town Road.”
+The two icons of their time did a dance-off to the rapper’s debut single “Old Town Road.”

 But really, Sam Elliot’s mustache and grooves can’t outdo Lil Nas’ smooth moves.